 Assign eDiscovery permissions in the compliance portal

 If you want people to use any of the eDiscovery-related tools in the Microsoft Purview compliance portal, you have to assign them the appropriate permissions.
-The easiest way to do this is to add the person the appropriate role group on the Permissions page in the compliance portal.
-This topic describes the permissions required to perform eDiscovery tasks.
+The easiest way to assign roles is to add the person the appropriate role group on the Permissions page in the compliance portal.
+This article describes the permissions required to perform eDiscovery tasks.

 You can view your own permissions on the eDiscovery (Premium) overview page in the compliance portal.
 You must have at least one role assigned for your permissions to be displayed.